nyarly/valise/README.md

 ### Setup

-First, we need to create a Set - a search path for files.
+First, we need to create a `Valise::Set` - a search path for files.

 ```ruby
 require 'valise'